Complete Salary Management Guide: 2026

 Selection Criteria for Payroll Software

-Faced with the proliferation of solutions (integrated HRIS, standalone payroll software, Cloud SaaS solutions), choosing an appropriate tool is strategic.
+Faced with the proliferation of solutions (integrated HRIS, standalone payroll software, SaaS Cloud solutions), choosing an appropriate tool is strategic.
 In 2026, the essential criteria are:

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Support and SLA: responsive support, guaranteed availability guarantee (uptime > 99.9%).
+- Support and SLA: responsive support, availability guarantee (uptime > 99.9%).

-Integration of Electronic Signature in Payroll Workflow
+Integration of Electronic Signature into the Payroll Workflow

-Dashboards and Key Payroll Indicators (KPI)
+Dashboards and Key Payroll Indicators (KPIs)

 - Payroll error rate: target < 1% of pay slips produced.